populse/soma-workflow/README.markdown

   An extensive documentation (http://www.brainvisa.info/doc/soma-workflow/sphinx/index.html) is available, with ready to use examples (http://www.brainvisa.info/doc/soma-workflow/sphinx/examples.html).

+  The git master branch doc is also updated on github: https://populse.github.io/soma-workflow/

 Download
 --------

   Soma-workflow is available on pypi to download: https://pypi.python.org/pypi/soma-workflow.

 Installation